-The Banking Channel Management unit aims to create maximum value by directly contacting the headquarters, regional directorates, and branches of banks.
-It also conducts sales and marketing activities for all Findeks products available to banking customers.
+The Banking Channel Management unit aims to create maximum value by directly contacting the headquarters, regional directorates, and branches of banks, It also conducts sales and marketing activities for all Findeks products available to banking custom-

-The Banking Channel Management Unit works to increase recognition of the Findeks brand, establish a culture of risk management in both real sector representatives and individuals, and instill this culture in the end consumer.
-To effectuate this cultural change, the Unit contributes to the establishment of a partnership between the Findeks brand and member banks' branches, and alternative distribution channels.
+The Banking Channel Management Unit works to increase recognition of the Findeks brand, establish a culture of risk managethis culture in the end consumer.
+To effectuate this cultural change, the Unit contributes to the establishment of a partnership between the Findeks brand and member banks' branches and alternative distribution channels.

-To ensure that Findeks strategic sales targets are achieved, the unit uses member banks' distribution channels to make sure that Findeks products reach their target audience.
+To ensure that Findeks strategic sales targets are achieved, the unit uses member banks' distribution channels to make sure that Findeks products reach their taraet audience.

 In 2020, more than 35 thousand branch-customer visits were conducted by Findeks Communication Consultants, who are in charge of improving Findeks awareness and product/process knowledge through one-on-one meetings via the banking branch channel.
-The sales efficiency of this channel is planned to be improved in 2021, thereby increasing Findeks's new customer acquisition rate and existing customer penetration.
+The sales efficiency of this channel is planned to be improved in 2021, thereby increasing Findeks's new

 The Sales Support team pursues the mission of providing quality services on sales channels and establishes necessary coordination with the field team.
 It also monitors field visits and performance reports to achieve sales targets.
 It successfully supports the operations of the field sales team, creates reports as required for sales channels, and communicates necessary information to the field team.